microsoft/picologging/docs/source/limitations.rst

 * Custom logging levels are not supported.
 * There is no Log Record Factory, picologging will always use LogRecord.
-* Logger will always default to the Sys.stderr and not observe (emittedNoHandlerWarning).
+* Logger will always default to the `sys.stderr` and not observe an (undocumented) `logging.emittedNoHandlerWarning` flag in the Python standard library.
-* Having a logger with level NOTSET and a parent is supported, but changing the level of the parent *after* setting the parent field of the child will not propagate the level to the parent.
-See `#22 <https://github.com/microsoft/picologging/issues/22>`_.

 Configuration
 -------------